meithecatte/miniforth/README.md

 If a feature is strongly desirable, potential tradeoffs include:

- - 12 bytes: Remove the `emit` word - we need loops to make good use of it, and by that point we can assemble it ourselves.
  - 7 bytes: Don't push the addresses of variables kept by self-modifying code.
 This essentially changes the API with each edit (NOTE: it's 7 bytes because this makes it beneficial to keep `>IN` in the literal field of an instruction).